aridjayarecipes/cutesrecipes.web.app/content/post/2430-recipe-of-favorite-chocolate-banana-mini-crepes-japanese-crepes.md

 - "【Let&#39;s prepare fillings and toppings!】 Cut almonds into small pieces.
 Slice 1-2 bananas into 5mm (0.2&#39;&#39;) thick."
 - "Whip heavy cream while cooling with ice water until it gets thickened lightly.
 Add sweetened condensed milk, and whip it until heavy."
 - "Add vanilla essence and whip it until soft peaks form."
 - "【Let&#39;s assemble!】Lay a crepe with the brown-side down on the work surface.
 Pipe the whipped cream along the edge (1/3) of the crepe.
-And then pipe a &#34;V&#34; shape like this (3rd picture).
+And then pipe a "V" shape like this (3rd picture).
 Please don&#39;t go past the center-point."
 - "Place 3-4 sliced bananas on the &#39;&#39;V&#39;&#39;.
 Add a little whipped cream, and drizzle with chocolate sauce."
 - "Fold the crepe in half, and fold each of the sides toward the middle, making a cone."
 - "Wrap it with parchment paper.
 Fold the tip of the paper tightly."